 - Natural and Artificial flavors

 That is quite a list, so let’s discuss some of these ingredients in more detail…

 Caffeine is widely known to give you an instantaneous but superficial boost of energy.
 It blocks a chemical in the brain known as adenosine and makes your body release adrenaline.

 Red Bull contains 80 mg of caffeine.
-You may think that Red Bull has relatively higher caffeine content compared to other drinks.
+You may think that Red Bull has a relatively higher caffeine content compared to other drinks.
 But this amount is roughly the same as that of an average cup of coffee.
 Nevertheless, it’s important to limit your caffeine intake to reduce the risk of side effects like diarrhea, jitters, and nervousness.

 Glucose and Sucrose